mehdinj/homework/r-week-8-hw-eeb174.md

 first name last name lucky number Then use rbind to add an entry for the people sitting beside you.
-Finally, use cbind to add a column with each person’s answer to the question, “Is it time for coffee break?”
+Finally, use cbind to add a column with each person’s answer to the question, “Is it time for coffee break?” <br>
 Answer:

     data <- data.frame(first_name = c('Mehdi'),
                      last_name = c('Nojoumi'),